George Hearst: Senatorial career

-Hearst was appointed to represent California as a Democrat to the United States Senate to fill the vacancy caused by the death of John F. Miller, and served from March 23, 1886, to August 4, 1886, when a successor was elected.
-In 1886, he was elected in the regular election that year by the state legislature to the Senate as a Democrat, serving from March 4, 1887, until his death in 1891.
-As a senator, Hearst focused on reducing Central Pacific's power in American commerce.
+Hearst was a candidate for U.S. Senate in 1885, but lost to former Governor Leland Stanford.
+The next year, Hearst was appointed to fill the vacancy caused by the death of John F. Miller, and served from March 23, 1886, to August 4, 1886, when Abram Williams was elected.
+In 1887, he was elected in the regular election that year by the state legislature to the Senate as a Democrat, serving from March 4, 1887, until his death in 1891.
+As a Senator, Hearst focused on reducing Central Pacific's power in American commerce.

 Death and legacy

 Hearst died at the age of 70 in Washington, D.C., on February 28, 1891.
 The California Legislature and state courts adjourned so officials could attend his funeral.

-When Phoebe Apperson Hearst inherited her husband's wealth, she donated a great deal of it to help found new libraries at several universities.
+When Phoebe Apperson Hearst inherited her husband's wealth, she donated a small amount to fund new libraries in the two communities where Hearst had an outsized mining influence: Lead, South Dakota, and Anaconda, Montana.
+She went on to promote a significant number of educational initiatives in California and was the first woman to serve on the California Board of Regents.

 Hearst is buried in Cypress Lawn Cemetery in Colma, California.
 His widow and son were later buried there as well.

 The Hearst Memorial Mining Building on the Berkeley campus is dedicated to George Hearst.

 In 1996, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.